itsmarsss/image-similarity-analyzer/README.md

 # Image Similarity Analysis Tool

 A comprehensive image comparison tool that analyzes similarity between original and processed images using multiple computer vision and AI techniques.
-This tool is particularly useful for evaluating self-swap, face-swap, or other image transformation results.
+This tool is particularly useful for evaluating self-swap, body-swap, or other image transformation results.

 ## 🎯 Overview